 The best way to get to Gibraltar from Malaga is by bus.
 It takes about three hours and deposits you right at the border of Spain and Gibraltar, and then you walk across the border.
 Pretty cool.

 If you want to experience what medieval Spain was like, Antequera is just what you're looking for.
 It's less than 30 miles from Malaga and a perfect day trip.
 Its architecture reflects its Roman, Moorish, and Baroque Spanish heritage.
-You can get there from Malaga via the bus, which makes several trips every day, along with via high-speed train.
+You can get there from Malaga via the bus, which makes several trips every day, as does the high-speed train.
 Both take less than an hour.
 If you're driving, it's about a half-hour away from Malaga.

 Andalusia is most famous for its whitewashed villages, with these iconic houses in sparkling white with red-tiled roofs marching up and down the twisting, narrow streets of many of the towns.
 They form a perfect canvas for the cascading blooms all along the street and on the patios.
 Frigiliana is one of the best examples of a typical whitewashed town, and it is an easy hour's drive from Malaga.
 You can also get to Frigiliana on the bus but you must go through Nerja to do that.
 The whole trip takes about an hour and 15 minutes.